Barbaras Timeline

 • John Reichert, 16, a son from Anna's first marriage is living with them along with the children from Xaver's first marriage.

-Anna Kiehr Reichert Schmidt
+Anna (Kiehr) Reichert Schmidt

 1411 Walnut St. Bertha (Winter) Falk widow of John Falk

-Robert machinist
+Robert son

 2480 West Medford Ave1 Alvin Falk Fireman